laravel/docs/database.md

     php artisan db mysql

-## Database timzones
+## Database time zones
-They MYSQL and Postgres driver's support specifing a timezone in the config.
+The MYSQL and Postgres driver's support specifying a timezone in there config.

-The following example would configure MYSQL to send you timestamps in the same timezone as used by the rest of your apiclation.
+The following example would configure MYSQL to send timestamps in the same timezone as used by the rest of your application.

+    //config/database.php
     'mysql' => [
         'driver' => 'mysql',
-        'timezone' => Carbon::now(config('app.timezone', null))->timezone->toOffsetName(),   //Note that `config('app.timezone')` is needed becuase Carbon has not yet been configured to use 'app.timezone' at this time
+        'timezone' => Carbon::now(config('app.timezone', null))->timezone->toOffsetName(),   //Note that `config('app.timezone')` is needed because Carbon has not yet been configured to use 'app.timezone' at this time
-        // rest of your conection config
+        // rest of your connection config

+Not all Databases are configured to use UTC so setting `'timezone' => '+00:00'` is recommended for interoperability with drivers that only work in UTC